 Yet, God feeds and cares for more than the human family.
 You are the “hope of all the earth and of far distant isles”, Psalm 65 says.
 You uphold the mountains with your strength, you still the roaring of the seas…The ends of the earth stand in awe at the sight of your wonders.
 The lands of sunrise and sunset you fill with your joy.

 “You care for the earth, give it water, you fill it with riches.
 Your river in heaven brims over to provide its grain.
 And thus you provide for the earth; you drench its furrows; you level it, soften it with showers; you bless its growth.
 You crown the year with your goodness.
 Abundance flows in your steps, in the pastures of the wilderness it flows.
 The hills are girded with joy, the meadows covered with flocks, the valleys are decked with wheat.
 They shout for joy, yes they sing.”
 (Psalm 65, Tuesday.
 Morning Prayer, week 2)

-The earth praises God, its creator, the psalms often say.
-The natural world is a vital part of God’s creation.
-Along with the human world, it shouts for joy and sings.
+The earth praises God, its creator, the psalms also say.
+The natural world, along with the human world, is a vital part of God’s creation.
+It shouts for joy and sings.
 There’s even surprise in the psalms that God, the Almighty, creator of heaven and earth, could have a special care for the human family.
 “When I see the heavens, the work of your hands, the moon and the stars which you arranged, what is man that you should keep him in mind, mortal man that you care for him?” ( Psalm 8, Saturday Morning, week 2, 4 )